xdep/BlackNET/README.md

 ![Logo](https://a.top4top.net/p_1104t3ole1.png)

 # BlackNET
-A Free PHP Interface Botnet with VB.NET based Stub and Builder
+A Free MultiOS PHP Interface Botnet with VB.NET and Python based Stub and VB.NET Builder

 ## About BlackNET
-BlackNET is a simple botnet with PHP Panel and VB.NET Output Created By : DarkSoftwareCo
+BlackNET is a simple botnet with PHP Panel and VB.NET or Python Output for MultiOS Hacking Created By : DarkSoftwareCo

 ## What You Can Do